bbatsov/blog/_posts/2011-09-12-ruby-style-guide.markdown

 * Keep the code simple (subjective, but still...).
 Each method should have a single well-defined responsibility.
 * Avoid more than 3 Level of  block nesting.
 * Don't overdesign.
 Overly complex solutions tend to be brittle and hard to maintain.
 * Don't underdesign.
-A solution to a problem should be as simple as possible... but it should be simpler than that.
+A solution to a problem should be as simple as possible... but it should not be simpler than that.
 Poor initial design can lead to a lot of problems in the future.
 * Be consistent.
 In an ideal world - be consistent with the points listed here in this guidelines.
 * Use common sense.